marcosvm13/blog/_posts/q-for-functional-programmers.md

 scala> prices.fold(0f)(lim(500f))
 val res10: Float = 499.88913
 ```
+%%JM Or else: prices.fold(0f)(lim(_, _, 500f)), without introducing another version of lim and
+more in-line with q code lim[;;500f]

 As you have probably guessed, what q achieves in `lim[;;500f]` is to fix the
 third argument to `500f` and return a function that still expects the first and
 second ones, as determined by the lack of arguments for such positions.
 Scala
+can't compete with such flexibility

+%%JM: this is not clear to me
-can't compete with such flexibility, since q enables this kind of *projection*
+, since q enables this kind of *projection*
 on any parameter, so it has become one of my favourite q features.

 > Clearly, projection is somehow related to currification.
 In a way, q deploys